snel-repo/falcon-challenge/README.md

 ```

 ## EvalAI Submission
 Please ensure that your submission runs locally before running remote evaluation.
-You can run the previously listed commands, or run `test_docker_local.sh`.
+You can run the previously listed commands, or run `test_docker_local.sh --docker-name mysubmission`.
+This should produce a log of nontrivial metrics (evaluation is run on locally available minival).

 To submit to the FALCON benchmark once your decoder Docker container is ready, follow the instructions on the [EvalAI submission tab](https://eval.ai/web/challenges/challenge-page/2264/submission).
 It should look something like:
 `
 evalai push decoder_container:latest --phase <phase-name>